MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-quick-measures.md

 Modeling must be available on the dataset currently loaded in order for **Quick measures** to be available.
 As such, live connections (such as a connection to a Power BI service dataset) will not display the **Quick measures** menu item when the **Fields** list is right-clicked, with the exception of SSAS live connections.

 When using SQL Server Analysis Services (SSAS) live connections, some **Quick measures** are available. **Power BI Desktop** displays only the collection of **Quick measures** that are supported for the version of SSAS to which the connection is made.
-So if you are connected to a SSAS live data source, and you do not see certain **Quick measures** in the list, it's because the SSAS version to which you are connected does not support the DAX measure used to implement that **Quick measure**.
+So, if you are connected to a SSAS live data source, and you do not see certain **Quick measures** in the list, it's because the SSAS version to which you are connected does not support the DAX measure used to implement that **Quick measure**.

-When selected from the right-click menu, the following **Quick measures** window appears, allowing you to select the calculation you want, and the fields against which you want to calculation to be run.
+When selected from the right-click menu, the following **Quick measures** window appears, allowing you to select the calculation you want and the fields against which you want the calculation to be run.

 ![](media/desktop-quick-measures/quick-measures_03.png)